codecrafters-io/build-your-own-redis/stage_descriptions/auth-11-ct2.md

 ### Notes

-- The `default` user should always be present in your Redis implementation, even if no users have been explicitly created.

 - Unlike regular users created with `ACL SETUSER` (which start with `off`, no passwords, and `-@all`), the `default` user starts with `on`, `nopass`, and `+@all`.

 - The `nopass` flag in the response indicates that the user can authenticate without providing a password.
 This is why new connections can execute commands immediately.

-- The empty passwords array combined with the `nopass` flag means any connection is automatically authenticated as the `default` user.